Scottish Trust Deeds

 Reference material used

-This page is general information, not regulated debt advice.
-It is written from official and free debt-advice sources so readers can understand the topic before speaking to an approved money adviser or licensed Insolvency Practitioner.
+This page is general information, not debt advice.
+It uses official Scottish Government, AiB, legislation and free debt-advice sources.
+Personal debt decisions should be checked with an approved money adviser or licensed Insolvency Practitioner.